-The headquarters where business decisions are made is the principal place of business.
+The principal place of business is the headquarters where business decisions are made.
 This is also called the “nerve center” where the executives are.
 Contrast this with the “muscle center” where activities like production take place.
 However, modern civil procedure deems your principal place of business to be based on the “Total Activities Test”.

 Your Principal Place of Business Does Not Need to Be in Delaware

 If you do not run the business from Delaware, your principal place of business will be elsewhere in the United States or another part of the world.
 For example, if a business is incorporated in Delaware but it is operated out of a California office, the principal place of business would typically be that California office address.

 Although your principal place of business may not be in Delaware, if you incorporate in Delaware, you “opt into” Delaware laws.
 Delaware courts will govern the “internal affairs” of your corporation or LLC.
 You do not need to feel compelled to have additional contacts with Delaware to create an impression that your business is operating out of Delaware.
 If you desire a mail forwarding service in Delaware or virtual office services, we can provide a referral to another reputable company located in our office building.

 In law school, one required class is Civil Procedure.
 This class usually starts with a discussion of “personal jurisdiction.”
 Human beings only have one home state where they can be sued for anything under the sun.
 This is known as “general subject matter jurisdiction.”
 In other states, humans can only be sued if they had certain “minimum contacts” with that foreign state for acts that occurred there and can be haled into a courtroom in another state under a “long-arm statute.”